 As I started learning about investing back in mid-2016, I found dividend investing appealing to me.
 I like the idea of having "dividend machines" - receiving a secondary stream of income in the form of dividends.
-However, people have been burnt by investing in dividend stocks/REITs.
+However, people have been burnt by investing in dividend stocks or Real Estate Investment Trusts (REITs).
 This is because dividend yield is not the only factor when it comes to selecting a dividend stock or a REIT; we must also check if the dividends will remain consistent or increase in the future.

 I signed up for the Dividend Machines 2018 course offered by The Fifth Person in June and attended their Live Workshop held on Aug 2018.

 What do you get from signing up for this course?
 This course is comprehensive; it comes with online content, a forum for you to ask questions and share your knowledge, as well as free access to their Live Workshop.

 Their online course content is split into 5 modules:

 This module shares why income investing may appeal to you and compares the performance of dividend-paying stocks to non dividend-paying stocks.

 Before starting to invest, you should always understand your current financial position, know your investment goals, and create an investment plan.
 This module will show you how.

 This module is the “main dish” of the course, and you will learn the 8 steps required to evaluate if you should buy a particular stock for its dividends.